mysociety/alaveteli/docs/installing/next_steps.md

-* It's important that you change the emergency user's password (and, ideally, the username too) from the values Alavateli ships with, because they are potentially public and hence insecure.
+* It's important that you change the emergency user's password (and, ideally, the username too) from the values Alavateli ships with, because they are public and hence insecure.
 In `general.yml`, change [`ADMIN_PASSWORD`]({{site.baseurl}}docs/customising/config/#admin_password) (and maybe [`ADMIN_USERNAME`]({{site.baseurl}}docs/customising/config/#admin_username) too) to new, unique values.